pearces/react-ws-hook/README.md

 The result of the `useWebsocket` hook is an object containing the following properties:

-- `sendMessage` - A function that sends a message to the server.
+- `send` - A function that sends a message to the server.
 It takes a single `string` argument that is the message to send.
-- `lastMessage` - The last message received from the server.
+- `received` - The last message received from the server.
 It is `null` if no message has been received, otherwise it is a `string`, `ArrayBuffer`, `ArrayBufferView`, `Blob`, or `FormData` object.
 - `readyState` - The current state of the WebSocket connection.
 It is one of the following values: `CONNECTING`, `OPEN`, `CLOSING`, or `CLOSED`.
 - `url` - The URL of the WebSocket server for the current connection.